theluqmn/moose/README.md

   - [ ] User API
   - [ ] Developer API

+> [!NOTE]
+> All the features listed above includes a terminal interface which I use for testing purposes.

 Other than banking-related features, this project also has a bash script (`run.bash`) that simplifies the compilation process.

-All the features above has to be implemented in order to consider this project "done".
-I am interested in further developing this project, but as always, only time will tell.

 ## Installation